Microsoft Vizact

-Vizact 2000 faces an issue running on Windows 2000 with SP2 or later due to the Sun vs. Microsoft trial and the removal of Microsoft Java Virtual Machine in Windows 2000 SP2 or higher.
+Vizact 2000 faces an issue running on Windows 2000 with SP2 or later due to the Sun v.
+Microsoft trial and the removal of Microsoft Java Virtual Machine in Windows 2000 SP2 or higher.
 Therefore, running it on Windows 95, Windows 98, Windows ME, Windows 2000 SP1 or reinstalling the Microsoft Java Virtual Machine is required in order for the software to run.